-The concept of work / life balance has been a major sticking point in the social consciousness for years now, especially highlighted in the wake of the COVID-19 pandemic of 2020 and beyond.
-For some employees, going above and beyond seems to be the only way to feel valued at work, while others argue that they’re only willing to offer minimum performance for minimum payment.
-Young professionals and industry leaders alike have argued and debated the worth of hard work from boardrooms to chat rooms, and everywhere in between.
+The concept of work/life balance has been a significant sticking point in the social consciousness for years now, especially highlighted in the wake of the COVID-19 pandemic of 2020 and beyond.
+For some working individuals, going above and beyond seems to be the only way to feel valued at work, while others argue that they’re only willing to offer minimum performance for minimum payment.
+The value of hard work has long been a topic of debate, sparking discussions among young professionals and seasoned industry leaders alike—from boardrooms to online forums and beyond.
 Most recently, American tech mogul Marc Andreessen weighed in, introducing his argument for keeping the so-called “full self” out of the office.

 What Is The Full Self?

 As remote work became more popular with the rise of COVID-19, employees were given extensive leeway to present a more raw, unfiltered version of themselves than ever before.
-Gone were the days of business formal clothing, customer service voices and well-kept hair and makeup.
-As Marc Andreessen and others have explained, this constitutes shedding the “work self” in favor of the full self, and displaying your genuine personhood, warts and all, for your coworkers and bosses to see.
-During the pandemic, most of us had a shared understanding that work was second to health, togetherness and family; this allowed the world to collectively drop its guard for a brief period.
+Gone were the days of business formal clothing, customer service voices, and well-kept hair and makeup.
+As Marc Andreessen and others have explained, this constitutes shedding the “work self” in favor of the “full self” and displaying genuine personhood, warts and all, for your coworkers and bosses to see.
+During the pandemic, there was a collective understanding that health, togetherness, and family took precedence over work, allowing the world to let down its guard momentarily.

-Now, nearly five years out from the first recorded case of COVID-19 in the United States, most in-office jobs have returned to a new normal.
-Amid this transition, people are wondering if it’s too late to put the toothpaste back into the tube.
-At best, the full self constitutes leaving strict corporate protocol behind to help your fellow man on a person-to-person level.
+Now, nearly five years after the first recorded case of COVID-19 in the United States, most in-office jobs have returned to a new normal.
+Amid this transition, people wonder if it’s too late to put the toothpaste back into the tube.
+At best, the full self constitutes leaving strict corporate protocol behind to help your coworker on a person-to-person level.
 At its worst, it could mean seeing a coworker donning a pair of fuzzy slippers and a distinct lack of decorum at your next shareholder’s meeting.
-While we’d all like to embrace the idea of being comfortable in our skin at all times, Andreessen and his peers have suggested that it’s time for the masses to quit being unfiltered and return to being strictly work-appropriate.
+While we’d all like to embrace being comfortable in our skin at all times, Andreessen and his peers have suggested that it’s time for the masses to quit being unfiltered and return to being strictly work-appropriate.

 Marc Andreessen’s Take